aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 - maintenance.

 Creating and maintaining such a full-fledged boundary you are might even _not gonna need it_ is expensive.
 In that case, you may implement a partial boundary.

+#### SKIP THE LAST STEP

+One way to construct a partial boundary is to do all the work necessary to create independently compilable and deployable components, and then simply keep them together in the same component.

+Partial boundary requires the same amount of code and preparatory design as a full boundary.
+However, it does not require the administration of multiple components.
+No version number tracking, no release management burden.